-Sexual Harassment and where there are serious child protection concerns, as a result of non-sexual violence by a child or young person, leading to actual or possible significant harm, our safeguarding and child protection measures will be implemented.
+28.11 Our school also refers to the LSCPB procedures which are written with reference to sexually abusive and inappropriate behaviours.
+Keeping Children Safe in Education 2023 (Part 5) also makes reference to Child on Child Sexual Violence & Sexual Harassment and where there are serious child protection concerns, as a result of non-sexual violence by a child or young person, leading to actual or possible significant harm, our safeguarding and child protection measures will be implemented.

-11.4 Upskirting
+29. Upskirting

-Upskirting is the act of taking a photograph of underneath a person's skirt without their consent.
+29.1 Upskirting is the act of taking a photograph of underneath a person's skirt without their consent.
 It is often performed in a public place; public transport or on an escalator, with crowds of people making it harder to spot people taking these photos.
 It could also happen on the way to and from school and within a school.
 Being victim to such an incident can cause emotional distress for the young child or young person involved.
-OVERDALE INFANT SCHOOL STAFF take these types of incidents seriously and our staff are aware of the law against 'Upskirting' which came into force on April 12, 2019 in England and Wales.
+Overdale Infant School takes these types of incidents seriously and our staff are aware of the law against 'Upskirting' which came into force on April 12, 2019 in England and Wales.
 If our staff are made aware of such incidents, the schools will follow its safeguarding procedures in addition to seeking advice from the Police.

-At Overdale Infant School, all our staff are aware of the importance of:
+29.2 At Overdale Infant School, all our staff are aware of the importance of:

-- making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and - challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras, upskirting and lifting up skirts.
-Dismissing or tolerating such behaviours risks normalising them and serious action will be taken
+- making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up. - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and - challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras, upskirting and lifting up skirts.
+Dismissing or tolerating such behaviours risks normalising them and serious action will be taken.

-If our staff have a concern that a child might have been abused by another child and/or is displaying inappropriate sexualised behaviour, staff will in the first instance refer their concerns to the DSL.
+29.3 If our staff have a concern that a child might have been abused by another child and/or is displaying inappropriate sexualised behaviour, staff will in the first instance refer their concerns to the DSL.
 The DSL will then directly contact Children's Social Care/DAS in accordance with the LSCPB Referrals Procedure to decide how the incident will be managed.
 Furthermore, our DSL will also seek advice from the Police where necessary.
-Our staff are aware of what child on child abuse and Sexual Violence/Harassment is at national and local levels through our annual Whole School Training and our DSL has attended CUSAB Training delivered by Safeguarding in Education to enhance their knowledge in this area further.
+Our staff are aware of what child abuse and Sexual Violence/Harassment is at national and local levels through our annual Whole School Training and our DSL has attended CUSAB Training delivered by Safeguarding in Education to enhance their knowledge in this area further.

-11.5 Domestic Violence And Abuse & Violence Between Young People (Teen Relationships)
+30. Domestic Violence and Abuse & Violence between young people (Teen relationships)

-The cross-government definition of domestic violence and abuse is17: Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+31.1 The cross-government definition of domestic violence and abuse is 19:

+Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to:

 - psychological

 - physical

 - sexual

-- financial

-- emotional